gmdworkspace/react-infinite-scroll/README.md

 # Installation

-Use npm to install react-infinite-scroll
+Use npm to install super-react-infinite-scroll

 ```
-npm install react-infinite-scroll
+npm install super-react-infinite-scroll
 ```

 # Usage

-First import react-infinite-scroll in to your project
+First import super-react-infinite-scroll in to your project
 ```
-import ReactInfiniteScroll from 'react-infinite-scroll';
+import SuperReactInfiniteScroll from 'super-react-infinite-scroll';

 ```